 First, submit your request proposal to the Department Chairperson or Program Director for review and endorsement.

 Second, seek approval from the Dean.
 Only applications that are endorsed by the Department Chairperson or Program Director and the Dean may be submitted.

-Third, after receiving endorsement at the department or program level as well as the decanal level approval, send them along with your request to Nancy Carvalho via email: email@example.com
+Third, after receiving endorsement at the department/program level as well as the decanal level, send these endorsements (approvals) along with your request to Nancy Carvalho via email: firstname.lastname@example.org

 Other important information: